LifeIsStrange/BenchmarckGame_MakingJavaUpToSpeed/README.md

 * explictit inlining and compiler hints (hot)
 * the implementation has been written for C# first and then ported so no trial and error of code shapes for java

-Despite this, openjdk seems to be multiple times faster on "large" input sizes.

 Question: is .NET (5.0.4) faster on Windows ?